 Mary paid five shillings (around £110 of the most prominent women in the in today's money) to fix a clock that Jane had previously given to her as a gift.
-This shows that the gift obviously must have meant something to her and reveals that, despite the differences was one of 29 mourners, one for each year of the late Queen's life.
-We can-
+This shows that the gift obviously must have meant something to her and reveals that, despite the differences of the most prominent women in the funeral procession, second only to Lady Mary, who she was behind in the procession and held the train for.
+She was one of 29 mourners, one for each year of the late Queen's life.
+We canbetween her and the Boleyn family, she did not hold any grudge against Jane for being married into that family.